Discover more from Polemics

 Here’s another fairy tale I feel like I’m wasting time on, but becomes mandatory that I should address such tomfoolery.

-I see the book store as a church, or a library, that provides knowledge, information, and wisdom in a non-profit mode of production.
-Hence why the “store” name is a bad label, as it assumes profit is what they are into, which requires exploitation over dumb people to continue paying the store’s rent, supply, and cutting it out for the lazy capitalist owner that needs just enough to go on a Hawaiian vacation.
-But that Waikiki resort won’t come into budget if there’s not enough money to support it!
-That’s why there are many other options of profiteering, like restaurant work and engineering, that are better than grifting, or selling things people don’t really need… like books.
+I see the bookstore as a church, or a library, that provides knowledge, information, and wisdom in a non-profit mode of production.
+Hence the “store” name is a bad label, as it assumes profit is what they are into, which requires exploitation over dumb people to continue paying the store’s rent, and supply and cutting it out for the lazy capitalist owner who needs just enough to go on a Hawaiian vacation.
+But that Waikiki resort won’t come into the budget if there’s not enough money to support it!
+That’s why there are many other options for profiteering, like restaurant work and engineering, that are better than grifting or selling things people don’t need… like books.

 That’s right.
 People need food, water, other people, and so forth, but books are a commodity, or a liability, and not an asset.
-Liabilities are not investments, and therefor, books are not investments.
+Liabilities are not investments, and therefore, books are not investments.

 Observe this warning sign found inside Forest Books in Japantown.
 Is this paranoia?: